Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Discussion

 \subsection{General Implications for Biophysical Modelling}

-Here we provide a few illustrative examples demonstrating how this study can inform biophysical modelling.
-Assuming an intra-cellular diffusivity D=2 $\mu m^2/ms$ representative of water and 0.40 $\mu m^2/ms$ representative of intracellular brain metabolites, and considering a typical single diffusion encoding acquisition with gradient pulse duration/separation delta/delta and diffusion time $td<60\ ms$, we can infer from Tab.\ref{tab:2} that:
+Here we provide a few illustrative examples demonstrating how our results can inform biophysical modelling.
+We discuss both general considerations and a representative in vivo acquisition case using parameters typical for clinical scanners.

+Assuming an intra-cellular diffusivity D=2 $\mu m^2/ms$ representative of water and 0.40 $\mu m^2/ms$ representative of intracellular brain metabolites, and considering a typical single diffusion encoding acquisition with gradient pulse duration $\delta<30\ ms$, gradient pulse separation $\Delta<70\ ms$ and diffusion time $td<60\ ms$, we can infer from from our results: